Barbarpotato/Coretify-X/README.md

 This configuration file plays a crucial role in ensuring that Coretify operates securely and efficiently, making it easy to manage settings and sensitive information in one place

+# API Public Documentations
+You can access the public API documentation trough the <a link="https://coretify.vercel.app/documentations" target="_blank">Coretify</a> Website.
+Supported by Swagger UI API for easy human readable Documentations and
+Suppport API Endpoint Execution and Demonstration.

 # Authentication API

 This document outlines the API for user authentication using JWT tokens in the Express application.